Nathan Ross (producer): Television

 Ross is an Executive Producer on the HBO series, Big Little Lies, an adaptation of Liane Moriarty's 2014 darkly comic novel about three mothers of kindergartners, starring Nicole Kidman and Reese Witherspoon.
 The show premiered in February 2017.
 It won 8 Emmys at the 69th Annual Emmy Awards, including Outstanding Limited Series, with 16 overall nominations.
 At the 75th Annual Golden Globes, Big Little Lies won 4, including Best Limited Series or TV Movie, out of 6 nominations.
 The second season aired in 2018 with Meryl Streep added to the cast.

 Ross is also an Executive Producer alongside Jean-Marc Vallee on an adaptation of Gillian Flynn's debut thriller novel Sharp Objects.
 The limited series stars Amy Adams, Patricia Clarkson, and Chris Messina.

 Among its accolades, Clarkson won the Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film and Adams received a nomination for the Golden Globe Award for Best Actress – Miniseries or Television Film.
 It also received eight nominations at the 71st Primetime Emmy Awards, including Outstanding Limited Series and acting nominations for Adams and Clarkson.

-Ross will also executive produce The Lady In the Lake for Apple.
-This straight to series limited mystery will star Academy Award winners Natalie Portman and Moses Ingram and will be directed by Alma Har’el.
-Endeavor Content is the studio.
+Ross executive produced The Lady In the Lake for Apple.
+This straight-to-series limited mystery stars Academy Award winners Natalie Portman and Emmy Nominated Moses Ingram - and is directed by Alma Har’el.
+Fifth Season is the studio.

 Production Company

-Ross is a co-founder of Crazyrose, a film and television production and financing company, founded with Vallée in partnership with Bloom and Endeavor Content.
+Ross is a co-founder of Crazyrose, a film and television production and financing company, founded with Jean-Marc Vallée in partnership with Bloom and Endeavor Content.
 In 2021, the company signed a first look deal with HBO and HBO Max.

 The duo commented "We are honored to formalize our long and fruitful relationship with HBO and to begin a new one with HBO Max.
 “We are grateful to Casey, Frannie, and Sarah for their continued partnership and look forward to supporting and promoting storytellers we admire in this next stage for Crazyrose.”
 The company will also continue its relationship with Endeavor Content by extending its first look film and forming a second look television deal with them.